npm-wharf/hikaru/README.md

 ### Get Upgrade Candidates

-Returns a hash containing lists of resources.
+Returns a hash containing lists of workloads.
- * `upgrade` has the list of resources eligible for upgrade.
+ * `upgrade` has the list of workloads eligible for upgrade.
- * `obsolete` is the list of compatible resources that have a newer version than the posted image
+ * `obsolete` is the list of compatible workloads that have a newer version than the posted image
- * `equal` is the list of compatible resources that already have the image
+ * `equal` is the list of compatible workloads that already have the image
- * `error` is the list of resources that were ignored which includes a `diff` property with a brief explanation of why they were ignored
+ * `error` is the list of workloads that were ignored which includes a `diff` property with a brief explanation of why they were ignored

 `GET /api/image/{image}?filter=`
 `GET /api/image/{repo}/{image}?filter=`